 (Foot and Hopkins 2010)

-- To provide a range of initiatives for people over 40 to improve their wellbeing, physical, mental and social functioning, and reduce health inequalities.
+- To provide a range of initiatives for people over 40, but predominantly the over 65s, to improve their wellbeing, physical, mental and social functioning, and reduce health inequalities.

 - Provide a range of creative solutions to support people to remain active both inside and outside of their own homes whilst isolating and post isolation for example (videos, exercise routines, simple activities, creative ideas to keep moving, hints and tips, diet and nutrition advice).